- UCAS Code:

 Demand for experts in business analytics is growing rapidly, and the University of Leeds is at the forefront of developments in this area.
-Informed by the world-class research in our Centre for Decision Research, this course will give you the in-depth knowledge and skills to thrive in a fast-growing sector.
+Informed by the internationally recognised research in our Centre for Decision Research, much of which is applied, this course will give you the in-depth knowledge and skills to thrive in a fast-growing sector.

 - Course content